juhi2021/juhi2021.github.io/index.md

 	<link rel="stylesheet" href="/assets/css/style.scss" media="screen" type="text/css">
 </head>
 <body id="myPage">
-	<div id="about"> <span> Namastey!!
-Welcome!! <br><br>My name is <strong>Juhi Jain</strong>. <br><br>I have started my journey in learning machine learning, data science and Artificial Intelligence.
+	<div id="about"> <span>  Welcome!! <br><br>My name is <strong>Juhi Jain</strong>. <br><br>I have started my journey in learning machine learning, data science and Artificial Intelligence.
 I started this website to keep track of what I have learned till now.
 In this learning process, I have showcased my understanding of the AI concepts and implemented the fundamentals to resolve the real-world technical challenges including wide spectrum of application scenarios.
 Please share feedback and let me know about any mistakes.<br><br>Enjoy Learning!! <br><br>
                     </span> </div>
 	<div id="projects">
 		<div class="container-fluid p-1">